voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 _______

 The following are some items that are on the roadmap for future iterations of the dataset versioning system.
-Keep an eye out for future FiftyOne Teams versions for these additional features!
+Keep an eye out for future FiftyOne Enterprise versions for these additional features!

 **Near term**